 The early days of the pandemic led to much anxiety about safety, including on college campuses.
-Jaipuria Institute of Management was quick to respond to the challenge with precautionary measures that minimized risks of the infection.
+Jaipuria Institute of Management, India’s one of the top MBA colleges in Noida, Lucknow, Jaipur, and Indore was quick to respond to the challenge with precautionary measures that minimized risks of the infection.
 Vaishali Kiran, student of PGDM Batch 2020 – 22 rightly points out, “The precautionary measures not only ensured safety but put our parents’ minds at rest.
 In general, it created empathetic vibes, which we all need in these times.”
 But there was work to be done as students’ learning couldn’t be compromised upon.

 Dr. Devi Singh, distinguished professor at Jaipuria, Former Director, IIM Lucknow joined entrepreneur Mr. Rajat Kotra, Founder Advisor KOUO for a webinar on ‘Covid 19: Economic Implications for The World’.
 Mr. Rahul Nandi, Talent Acquisition Leader, South Asia, GE Healthcare shared the recruiters’ hiring perspective in a live session that made students aware of attributes expected of future managers.

-“These sessions with eminent personalities are giving us an inside view of the industry while being safe at home,” says a student from upcoming batch of PGDM 20-22, Avishek Chatterjee.
+“These sessions with eminent personalities are giving us an inside view of the industry while being safe at home,” says a student from an upcoming batch of PGDM course 20-22, Avishek Chatterjee.

 And that’s mission accomplished for Jaipuria Institute of Management, which has dealt with the lockdown effectively while keeping students’ safety and learning at the forefront.